auntyellow/math/polya/cube.md

-Polya noted the solution for Problem 8 (Axes of a Cube) in *How to Solve It*:
+Pólya noted the solution for Problem 8 (Axes of a Cube) in *How to Solve It*:

 > ... the "average width" of the cube, which is, in fact, 3/2 = 1.5